kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

   npm i @types/cors
 ```

-As you see we're using Typescript.
-We need a `tsconfig.json` file, you can initialize this with the following command:
+As you can see we're using Typescript.
+We need a `tsconfig.json` file, which you can initialize with the following command:

 ```bash
   npx tsc --init